andra516/dynamicsOfWoundClosure/README.md

 ## Dynamics of Wound Closure in Active Nematic Epithelia: Mathematica Code

-This is the repository storing the Mathematica notebooks required to perform calculations detailed <https://doi.org/10.48550/arXiv.2506.04922>.
+This is the repository storing the Mathematica notebooks required to perform calculations detailed in <https://doi.org/10.48550/arXiv.2506.04922>.

 Users wishing to reproduce calculations and results from scratch should run the notebooks in the following order: